Apostolic Administration of the Caucasus

 The Apostolic Administration of the Caucasus (Administratio Apostolica Caucasi Latinorum) is an apostolic administration (pre-diocesan jurisdiction) of the Latin Church in the Catholic Church, established in 1993, with headquarters in Tbilisi, capital of Georgia.

-It is exempt, i.e. directly subject to the Holy See, and to its Roman Congregation for the Oriental Churches, not part of any ecclesiastical province.
+It is exempt, i.e. directly subject to the Holy See, and to its Dicastery for the Eastern Churches, rather than part of any ecclesiastical province.
 Since 1996, Giuseppe Pasotto is the current Apostolic Administrator of the Caucasus.

 History

 The Apostolic Administration of the Caucasus was erected on 30 December 1993, during the pontificate of Pope John Paul II by the decree Quo aptius of the Congregation for Bishops. to pastorally cover Armenia, Azerbaijan and Georgia, a territory split off from the Diocese of Tiraspol (between 1991 and 1993 de facto under the Apostolic Administration of European Russia).

-On 11 October 2000, it lost jurisdiction over Azerbaijan, which was transferred to the newly erected then Mission sui iuris of Baku, which soon was promoted to Apostolic prefecture.
+On 11 October 2000, it lost jurisdiction over Azerbaijan, which was transferred to the newly erected Mission sui iuris of Baku, which was soon promoted to an Apostolic prefecture.

 It enjoyed papal visits by Pope John Paul II (July 1999, November 1999 and September 2001) and Pope Francis (June, September and October 2016).